The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Accretion disk

-In the inner region of the accretion disk simulation, the $\alpha$ disk and $\beta$ disk are used.
-According to~\cite{PhysRevD.86.049907}, these standard disk models remain physically valid within the regime $r<R_Q$.
-According to literature~\cite{Speri_2023,1981ApJ...247...19S}, we can parameterize the surface density $\Sigma$ and scale height $H$ of these two disks.
+In the inner region of the accretion disk, the $\alpha$ disk and $\beta$ disk are used.
+According to~\cite{Speri_2023,PhysRevD.86.049907,1981ApJ...247...19S}, these standard disk models remain physically valid within the regime $r<R_Q$ and we can parameterize the surface density $\Sigma$ and scale height $H$.
 The corresponding volume density of the accretion disk is $\rho_b$ = $\Sigma/2H$ ($b=\alpha, \beta$).
 In contrast to~\cite{Speri_2023,1981ApJ...247...19S}, we use the International System of Units:

-Here we describe the inner region with a constant scale height.
-Note that the subscript $\alpha$ on the left side of the equation refers to the $\alpha$-disk model, while the $\alpha$ on the right side represents the viscosity parameter, with an estimated range of 0.01–0.1~\cite{10.1111/j.1365-2966.2007.11556.x}.
-The brackets on the left side denote the dimensions of surface density $\Sigma$ and scale height $H$.
+Here we describe the inner region with a constant scale height $H[m]$.\footnote{Note that the subscript $\alpha$ on the left side of the equation refers to the $\alpha$-disk model, while the $\alpha$ on the right side represents the viscosity parameter, with an estimated range of 0.01--0.1~\cite{10.1111/j.1365-2966.2007.11556.x}.
+The brackets on the left side denote the dimensions of surface density $\Sigma$ and scale height $H$.}

 In this paper, for simplicity, we adopt \( f_{\mathrm{Edd}} = \epsilon = 0.1 \), where \( f_{\mathrm{Edd}} \) is the central BH's Eddington accretion rate fraction, and \( \epsilon \) stands for the disk's efficiency of mass-energy conversion into luminosity.
 In Fig.~\ref{fig:LMCM31disk}, we respectively plot the variation of accretion disk density of the central BHs in LMC and M31 as a function of radial distance.